stevequindo/Potential/README.md

 - learn how to do databinding
 - create a onboarding feature
 - option button for horizontal scrolling and vertical scrolling for the plans list
+- when creating a plan and they go back to the list of plans, if anything is wrriten it will be SAVED IN DRAFTS